skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 ragged, and very obviously starving.
 They didn't look anything like the thieves or evil-doers he had imagined, they were starving peasants.
 Two of them weren't even wearing shoes.
-As he watched them "flee", still quite surprised at their appearance, he watched as all three were chased down and cut to pieces by other guards on horseback.
+As he watched them "flee," still quite surprised at their appearance, he watched as all three were chased down and cut to pieces by other guards on horseback.
 Shocked at what had just happened, he said nothing as the Captain rebuked him for not paying attention.
 When he returned home, he asked